protosens/monorepo.cljc/module/namespace/API.md

 ```

-Requires all namespace filtered out by `f`.
+Requires all namespaces found with [`in-cp-dir+`](#protosens.namespace/in-cp-dir+).

-   `f` takes a namespace as a simple and must:
+   They are filtered by `f`, a function which takes a namespace and must:

    - Return `nil` if the namespace should not be required
    - Return an argument for `require` otherwise

    Namespaces are required one by one and prints what is happening.

+   Useful to put in the `user` namespace for automatically requiring a set of
+   namespaces.